 I joined the Decision-making and Behavioral Studies Team in the Office of Research from May until December 2017.
 I developed a methodology in R for collapsing consumer account data into de-identified groups while minimizing econometric bias and the loss of statistical power as part of Project Catalyst.
-I reviewed literature for an economist’s paper about the theory behind disclosure requirements in consumer financial contracts and developed a mental model influence diagram of overdraft after interviewing Bureau researchers and attorneys.
+I reviewed literature for an economist’s paper about the theory behind disclosure requirements in consumer financial contracts and developed a mental model influence diagram of overdraft after interviewing Bureau subject matter experts.

 I wrote a market mapping report about the private equity space in the Middle East and North Africa for my college's investment office during fall 2016 and ultimately proposed investing in a number of funds.
 Additionally, I participated in conference calls with fund managers and Grinnell's Director of Investments.